November 10, 2020

 What is a Force Plate?

-A Force plate or platform is a device used to measure the forces exerted on the ground by a human body (see image below).
+A Force plate or platform is a device used to measure the forces exerted on the ground by a human body (see image above).

 • Plane(s) of measurement (vertical force versus other planes & moments in time)

-• Frequency of data collection (measured in Hertz), the higher frequency, the more data
+• Frequency of data collection (measured in Hertz): the higher the frequency, the more data

 • Resolution (measured in Newtons), which is the accuracy of signal